jooyounggkim/jooyounggkim.github.io/_pages/publications.md

 ---
 {% include base_path %}

-You can also find my articles on my <a href="https://scholar.google.com/citations?user=4fiwhicAAAAJ&hl=en&authuser=2">Google Scholar</a>
+You can also find my publications at <a href="https://scholar.google.com/citations?user=4fiwhicAAAAJ&hl=en&authuser=2">Google Scholar</a>
-and <a href="https://www.researchgate.net/profile/Ryan_Alcantara">Researchgate</a> pages.
+and <a href="https://www.researchgate.net/profile/Ryan_Alcantara">Researchgate</a>.
 Feel free to tweet/email if you can't find a PDF.

 <!--- below converts page to collection --->